Quixote and Nuevo

 The Enemies in Combat

 Quixote's most famous enemies are the windmills he mistakes for giants in the countryside of La Mancha.
-The scene is the origin for the phrase titling at windmills, which refers to undertaking futile tasks or fight imaginary foes.
+The scene is the origin for the phrase titling at windmills, which refers to undertaking futile tasks or fighting imaginary foes.

 Tilting at surveillance balloons will probably not take off as a new idiom, but it is a fitting replacement for the windmill: both are (relatively) new technologies, specific to the area, and a symbol for the destruction of the past and a new, uncertain future.